sergiocorreia/quipu/README.md

 ### Magic stats.

 Some stats have meaningful labels by default.
 Other complex stats ("weakid", etc.) are also included.
+Also, there are some sensible defaults depending on the model.
+If you want to keep them and add others on top, use the keyword *default*

 ## Arrange models in groups
 ```stata